This post may contain affiliate links.

-Morning – Drive from Sacacomie to Pourvoirie du Lac Blanc for fishing
+Morning – Drive from Sacacomie to Pourvoirie du Lac Blanc for Fishing

-For this activity you’ll head to Pourvoirie du Lac Blanc at 1000, Domaine Pellerin, Saint-Alexis-des-Monts (Quebec) J0K 1V0.
+For this activity you’ll head to Pourvoirie du Lac Blanc at 1000, Domaine Pellerin, Saint-Alexis-des-Monts, Quebec.
+J0K 1V0.

 With one of their fishing guides, you can enjoy the peacefulness of nature while reeling for speckled trout and rainbow trout on one of the many lakes in the area.

 Part of your fishing excursion includes a shore lunch by the fire at the outfitter’s camp, where you’ll eat what you caught and just enjoy being out of doors.

-Afternoon and overnight – Drive from Pourvoirie du Lac Blanc to Le Baluchon Eco-Resort
+Overnight – Drive from Pourvoirie du Lac Blanc to Le Baluchon Eco-Resort

-This resort and its 1000-acre property is situated by the fast-moving Rivière du Loup (River of the Wolf), with both forest trails and rolling green fields that look as if they came straight out of Anne of Green Gables.
+This resort and its 1000-acre property is situated by the fast-moving Rivière du Loup (River of the Wolf).
+Here you’ll find both forest trails and rolling green fields that look as if they came straight out of Anne of Green Gables.

-After you get settled in, take a walk along the riverside trail to Aux Trembles Waterfall or relax before dinner in the resort’s small but perfectly-situated spa with its outdoor Jacuzzis and terrace that overlooks the steep river ravine.
+Another option is to relax before dinner at the resort’s small but perfectly-situated spa with its outdoor Jacuzzis and terrace overlooking the steep river ravine.